gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Customization of application plugin start script generation

-The [application plugin](http://gradle.org/docs/current/userguide/application_plugin.html) provides a task named `startScripts` responsible for generating OS-specific start scripts for a Java-based application.
-Generation-relevant data like the main classname or the classpath can be tweaked through the [task's properties](http://gradle.org/docs/current/dsl/org.gradle.api.tasks.application.CreateStartScripts.html).
-At runtime the task feeds this data to an internal class responsible for generating
-Unix and Windows start scripts.
+The [application plugin](userguide/application_plugin.html) provides a task named `startScripts` responsible for generating OS-specific start scripts for a Java-based application.
+Generation-relevant data like the main class name or the classpath can be tweaked through the properties of the task type `CreateStartScripts`.
+At runtime the task feeds this data to an internal class responsible for generating Unix and Windows start scripts.
 While these properties allow for a certain level of customization, the approach is limiting.
 A user cannot easily change the generation logic or any of the templates used for generating the scripts.

-In this release, the task type `org.gradle.api.tasks.application.CreateStartScripts` the API has been enhanced.
-The class now exposes two properties of type
+In this release, the API for the task type `CreateStartScripts` has been enhanced.
+The class now allows for providing a custom script generation implementation (GRADLE-2207, GRADLE-1783).
-`org.gradle.jvm.application.scripts.ScriptGenerator` responsible for the script generation: one for the Unix script generation named `unixStartScriptGenerator` and one for the Windows script generation named `windowsStartScriptGenerator`.
-By default Gradle assigns instances of `ScriptGenerator` implementing the logic known from previous releases.

-#### Providing a custom script generation implementation

-Provide a custom implementation for generating start scripts is as simple as writing an implementation of `ScriptGenerator`. `ScriptGenerator` requires to implement a single method `void generateScript(JavaAppStartScriptGenerationDetails details, Writer destination)`.
-The parameter of type
-`org.gradle.jvm.application.scripts.JavaAppStartScriptGenerationDetails` represents the data e.g. classpath, application name.
-The parameter of type `java.io.Writer` writes to the target start script file.
-The following example demonstrates the use case:

-    startScripts {
-        unixStartScriptGenerator = new CustomUnixStartScriptGenerator()
-        windowsStartScriptGenerator = new CustomWindowsStartScriptGenerator()
-    }

-    class CustomUnixStartScriptGenerator implements ScriptGenerator {
-        void generateScript(JavaAppStartScriptGenerationDetails details, Writer destination) {
-            try {
-                destination << "\${details.applicationName} start up script for UN*X"
-            } finally {
-                destination.close()
-            }
-        }
-    }

-    class CustomWindowsStartScriptGenerator implements ScriptGenerator {
-        void generateScript(JavaAppStartScriptGenerationDetails details, Writer destination) {
-            try {
-                destination << "\${details.applicationName} start up script for Windows" } finally {
-                destination.close()
-            }
-        }
-    }

-#### Changing the default script template

-Providing a custom start script generator is powerful but sometimes changing the underlying template used for the script generation is good enough.
-For that purpose the default implementations of
- `ScriptGenerator` also implement the interface `org.gradle.jvm.application.scripts.TemplateBasedScriptGenerator`. `TemplateBasedScriptGenerator` exposes a method for setting the template:
-`void setTemplate(TextResource template)`.
-The following code snippet shows how to assign custom templates:

-    startScripts {
-        unixStartScriptGenerator.template = resources.text.fromFile(file('customUnixStartScript.txt'))
-        windowsStartScriptGenerator.template = resources.text.fromFile(file('customWindowsStartScript.txt'))
-    }
+Furthermore, the default script templates can be replaced by custom templates (GRADLE-2299).
+Please see [`CreateStartScripts`](dsl/org.gradle.api.tasks.application.CreateStartScripts.html) for usage examples.

 ## Fixed issues